-This isn't always the case and it depends heavily upon the contractor and the types of equipment that are available.
+This isn’t always the case, and it depends heavily upon the contractor and the available types of equipment.
 Still, there are a lot of HVAC contractors who offer discounts or incentives for new equipment installations in spring or fall.

 Spring is still the best time to get a dehumidifier since you can start enjoying it right away.
 But this scenario plays out from September through November, too.

 So if you’ve been thinking about a whole-house dehumidifier…

 This spring is the most optimal possible time to get one!
 If yours is installed in March, you can start enjoying a more comfortable home right away – the dehumidifier will likely run every day between the day it’s installed and early November!